-It is helpful to have a discussion with management prior to computing your numbers.
+It is helpful to discuss current operations with management before computing your numbers.
 You want to know, for example, if sales rose during the year or if there were reductions in the workforce.
 The conversation informs your expectations.

-Also, if you've previously worked with the client, you have knowledge regarding the client such as profit margins or debt levels.
+Also, if you've previously worked with the client, you are familiar with their profit margins or debt levels.
 This prior knowledge informs your expectations.

 Finally, you might also read the minutes (if there are any) before computing your numbers.

 3. Other Review Procedures

 AR-C 90 states that procedures include inquiry, analytics, and other procedures.
 The third element--other procedures-- is a general category that encompasses reading the financial statements and responding to risks.
 You might, for example, identify potential misstatements as you perform analytical procedures.
 If revenues are up 25% but you expected them to be stable, you'll perform additional procedures to see why.

 Interestingly (at least to me), AR-C 90.A45 states that you can perform audit procedures in a review engagement.
 Though your review engagement letter states you are not performing an audit, your review file can include audit procedures.
 Why would the AICPA provide this latitude?
 To give you the ability to reach beyond your typical review procedures (inquiry and analytics).
 You need a basis for the limited assurance you are providing.
 And in some situations, you may need audit procedures to get you there.

 AR-C 90 requires accountants to determine and use materiality.
 This makes sense given the review report says the following:

 Those standards require us to perform procedures to obtain limited assurance as a basis for reporting whether we are aware of any material modifications that should be made to the financial statements for them to be in accordance with accounting principles generally accepted in the United States of America.